juju/juju-gui/docs/process.rst

     ``bzr merge ../trusty-release``.
   - If required, commit the changes by running the following:
     ``bzr ci -m "Merged changes from the released charm."``.
-  - Copy the new GUI release to the releases directory of the charm (i.e. ``develop-trunk/releases``).
+  - If a new GUI tarball is actually available, copy the new GUI release to the releases directory of the charm (i.e. ``develop-trunk/releases``).
   - Remove the old release present in the same directory, and add the new one to the repository, e.g.:
     ``bzr rm releases/juju-gui-0.10.1.tgz && bzr add``.